kitsunyan/intel-undervolt/README.md

 Run `intel-undervolt read` to read current values and `intel-undervolt apply` to apply configured values.
 You can apply your configuration automatically enabling `intel-undervolt.service`.

+### Daemon Mode

+Sometimes power and temperature limits could be reset by EC, BIOS, or something else.
+This behavior can be suppressed applying limits periodically. `intel-undervolt-loop.service` allows you to run the program and daemon mode which will apply limits with the specified interval.
+You can change the interval using `interval ${interval_in_milliseconds}` configuration paremeter.